apache/atlas/docs/src/documents/Setup/EclipseSetup.md

 h.
 Choose Project - Clean, select Clean all projects, and click OK.

-Some projects may not pick up the Scala library – if this occurs, quick fix on those projects to add in the Scala library – projects atlas-typesystem, atlas-repository, hdfs-model, storm-bridge and altas-webapp.
+Some projects may not pick up the Scala library – if this occurs, quick fix on those projects to add in the Scala library – projects atlas-typesystem, atlas-repository, hdfs-model, storm-bridge and atlas-webapp.

 You should now have a clean workspace.